SuperOfficeDocs/superoffice-docs/docs/search/expand-quick-search.md

 ---
+title: Expanding quick search
-title: expand_quick_search
+uid: expand_quick_search
 description: Expanding quick search functionality
 author: Hans Wilhelmsen
 keywords:
 so.topic: howto
 so.date: 30 Sep 2013

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
-# so.client:                    # online, web, win, pocket, or mobile
 ---

 # Expanding quick search functionality

 Customer Service out of the box offers quick searching through the field in the top right corner on most of the fields for contacts and persons in the database.

-Occasionally the need to search for something else arises, wether it be some standard field that is not a part of the regular options for quick search functionality or it being an extra column/field on an already existing table or a new table altogether.
+Occasionally the need to search for something else arises, whether it be some standard field that is not a part of the regular options for quick search functionality or it being an extra column/field on an already existing table or a new table altogether.

-You can even have the quick search do a search on some remote website if that's what you want.
+You can even have the quick-search search some remote website if that's what you want.

 ![x][img1]